khakhalin/Dynamic-clamp-2018/reviews and responses.md

 > How about "gain" for amplitude tuning?
 I see that the authors are using the parameter a to indicate the non-linearity in the tuning curve.
 For "temporal tuning", why not use "adaptation index" or something like that, that could be plotted in Figure 1F?
 The "temporal tuning" is a measure of non-linearity, but it is not very intuitive.
 (It is not "incorrect" as the authors have it now, but I think it would be hard for the interdisciplinary readership of J Neuroscience to get on board easily.)

 We would really prefer to retain terms "amplitude tuning" and "temporal tuning", as they better represent the main message of our paper, as we are trying to think of these values not in terms of abstract properties each neuron has, but as parameters that can tune a neuron to a certain type of synaptic inputs, in terms of their temporal properties, and their amplitude.
-We however now included words "gain" and "adaptation index" in paragraphs that introduce values of amplitude and temporal tuning, respectively.
+We however now included the words "gain" and "adaptation index" in paragraphs that introduce values of amplitude and temporal tuning, respectively.

 > Figure 2: Units needed for Y axis on A, B (units of a are spikes per conductance squared and units of amplitude tuning are spikes/conductance)